Each Village Plan describes:

 All the information gathered through the consultation, has now been incorporated into draft Supplementary Planning Documents (SPD).
 These documents contain the vision for the area and planning guidance that the Council, residents, and other land owners should take into account when considering development proposals or making planning applications in these three areas.

-Residents will soon be asked to review the draft SPDs and give their views before they are formally adopted early next year.
+Residents are now being asked to review the draft SPDs and give their views before they are formally adopted early next year.

 The deadline for comments will be Friday 20 November 2015.

 Following three Question Time events, in the winter of 2014 a series of drop-ins and walkabout sessions were held in Barnes, East Sheen and Mortlake, to collate information from residents about their local area, particularly key areas of interest, particular features and what residents would like to see improved.
 This information will help shape:

 The information was compiled into three local Village Plans and residents were invited to have their say.
 The consultation is now closed and the comments raised will be incorporated.
 A further consultation will be held before the summer.

 Local Question Time events have now been held in eight villages across the borough as part of the Village Planning process.
 See below for the footage of the events.
 Further events will be announced shortly.